Cosmological viability of anisotropic inflation in Thurston spacetimes: Thurston spacetimes

 A general and explicit metric representation of the Thurston spacetimes is given by :

-where a(t) is the scale factor and $\gamma_{ij,\Sigma_3(Thurston)}$ is specific to each of the Thurston geometries, as shown below: \begin{itemize} \item \textbf{$\mathbb{R}^3$, $\mathbb{H}^3$ and $\mathbb{S}^3$}\\ They represent the exact spatial slices from the FLRW spacetime and hence are the only isotropic geometries under this framework.
-Under hyperspherical coordinate system, they can be described as
+where a(t) is the scale factor and $\gamma_{ij,\Sigma_3(Thurston)}$ is specific to each of the Thurston geometries, as shown below: \begin{itemize} \item \textbf{$\mathbb{E}^3$, $\mathbb{H}^3$ and $S^3$}\\ They represent the exact spatial slices from the FLRW spacetime and, therefore, are the only isotropic geometries within this framework, with $S^3$ being a special case of twisted $S^2 \times S^1$ (\cite{weeks2001shape}).
+Under a hyperspherical coordinate system, they can be described as